 Monthly Courses of Antibiotics are More Effective for SIBO

-The Nemechek Protocol reduces chronic inflammation using vagus nerve stimulation, fish oil, olive oil, and frequent rounds of rifaximin as needed will allow the autonomic nervous system to repair itself.
-Often within a few months, motility improves, and the frequency of bacterial overgrowth relapses, and the need for rifaximin declines.
+The Nemechek Protocol reduces chronic inflammation using vagus nerve stimulation, fish oil, olive oil, and frequent rounds of rifaximin as needed, allowing the autonomic nervous system to repair itself.
+Within a few months, motility often improves the frequency of bacterial overgrowth relapses, and the need for rifaximin declines.

 Medical Disclaimer: The information presented on this website is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, and does not create any patient-physician relationship.